All Episodes

 Right.

-And unlike the Bitcoin blockchain, I have a history of my Lightning Network payments on my software node, but I could delete my database whenever I want to.
+And unlike the Bitcoin blockchain, I have a history of my Lightning Network payments on my software node, but I can delete my database whenever I want.

 I can't like delete the Bitcoin blockchain database.